-What are the dates of the trip?
+What are the dates of your upcoming trips?

 What is the cost?

 Our standard rate for a 10-day trip is $4750.
 This includes all meals, nightly cocktails, all lodging, transportation, and all group activities (there will be optional activities on your free days that may not be included).
 On camping nights you will share a roof-top tent, on hotel nights you will share a room but not a bed.
 For single occupancy rates on tents and hotels please contact us at firstname.lastname@example.org.

 On occasion we will be offering discounted trips like our upcoming May 16 - 25th trip, so be on the lookout if you want the best deal!
 Our Facebook page should have our latest promotional information!